 Is there a correlation between physical exertion and academic success?
-Many educators speculate that by limiting the amount of exercise breaks for students during the school day, we hamper their potential in the classroom.
+Many educators speculate that by limiting the number of exercise breaks for students during the school day, we hamper their potential in the classroom.

-It is difficult for schools to allot time during the school day for exercise activities along with core academic areas; such as reading, writing, math, science, social studies, foreign language and technology.
+It is difficult for schools to allot time during the school day for exercise activities along with core academic areas; such as reading, writing, math, science, social studies, foreign language, and technology.
 So, as parents, it is important that we encourage, and perhaps even require, our children to participate in some form of physical exercise after school hours.

 As our society has evolved into one of technology, modern medicine, and the use of advanced tools and equipment, we are more sedentary in our lifestyle than our ancestors were.
 This has resulted in not only weight problems for many, but research finds there is a strong correlation between physical activity and brain function.
 This finding helps us solve another challenge in our schools and homes; that of poor student academic performance.

 In the 2008 book written by John Medina, Brain Rules, he describes 12 rules of how the brain works.
-The first rule he discusses is, "Exercise boosts brain power."
+The first rule he discusses is, "Exercise boosts brainpower."
 Medina supports this rule with real-life cases and science, revealing many research studies that prove that regular exercise, even if only two times each week, is beneficial and offers significant advantages.
-Physical activity is proven to boost a person’s memory and increase his or her problem solving abilities, critical reasoning, and attention span.
+Physical activity is proven to boost a person’s memory and increase his or her problem-solving abilities, critical reasoning, and attention span.
 All of these are necessary for success in the classroom!

 A researcher, Antronette Yancey, studied the effect that physical activity has on children and found that physically fit and/or active children are better able to identify visual stimuli faster, concentrate better, and pay attention to a task for longer periods of time than students who are physically inactive.
 And, when exposed to physical education classes, students perform better on core tests!
 Yancey's findings also concluded that, aside from academic benefits, physically fit and/or active children have fewer incidences of depression, anxiety, and negative behaviors.